matatk/tpac-scheduling-helper/README.md

 When a name is overridden, this is noted in the tool's output.

 The look-up is only done once: attempting to override a name that was already overriding another name will not produce the desired results.
 However, it is possible to override multiple names with one other name.

+### Specifying whom to consider as alternative meeting attendees

+The tool will provide you with options for other people who may be free at the time of clashing meetings.
+The free/busy info is based only on other TPAC meetings people are assigned to, so will not be complete.

+If you're doing scheduling for a small group, but are referring to meeting issues across multiple repos, you may want to limit the suggestions for alternative people to attend meetings.
+You can do this via the `--alternative` option, which takes a list of GitHub usernames.

 ## Future plans